Jake

 - I'm a lovable, goofy boy who loves all kinds of toys!

-- During my time at Wayside, I have enjoyed being around other dogs.
+- During my time at Wayside, I’ve enjoyed being around other dogs.

 - I was born in a shelter, and I had not lived in a home prior to my time in foster, so I will need patient adopters who are prepared to help me continue to learn about life in a home.

-- I am crate trained in my foster home, and I know how to use a dog door.
+- I was crate trained in my foster home, and I know how to use a dog door.

 - I am eligible for a Slumber Pawty, a 7-10 day in-home trial period.
 Please visit our website for additional information.